Vacation rentals in Norris Lake

 At the foot of the Cumberland Mountains, with the vibrant town of Knoxville to the south and the Chuck Swan Wildlife Management Area to the north, Norris Lake is one of the more popular recreational destinations in Tennessee.
 The lake’s 800 miles of coastline are studded with several state parks, small communities, bars and restaurants, and more than 20 marinas with boat rentals available.
 Rent a boat from one of the local outfitters, and you can explore various coves and bays by motorboat, kayak, or canoe.
 After a busy afternoon on Norris Lake, you can enjoy a meal from one of the floating or waterfront restaurants, many of which offer boat parking and live music.

-When is the best time to stay in a vacation rental in Norris Lake?
+The best time to stay in a vacation rental in Norris Lake

 The northwestern regions of Tennessee have a varied and temperate climate, with distinct seasons and moderate changes in weather throughout the year.
 Summers on the lake are hot and humid, with occasional rainfall and long sunny days that are excellent for getting in and on the lake.
 If you’re traveling during this time, you may want to check out the Fire on the Water Fourth of July Festival, a fireworks display on the lake’s western shores.